stephenrwicks/calendar/README.md

 HTML and CSS are banned except for the bare minimum to get a script on the page

-All DOM nodes and styles have to be created in the script
+All DOM nodes and styles have to be created in the script.
+Avoid anything like HTML strings, etc

 DOM queries are banned (querySelector, etc.)